 The Council on Social Work Education (CSWE) is the accrediting body governing social work education in the United States.
 All 50 states and the District of Columbia require that a social worker sitting for a licensing exam be a graduate of a CSWE-accredited program.

-Achieving CSWE involves a 3.5-year incremental candidacy process that concludes with an Initial Accreditation (full accreditation) decision.
-A dedicated team of King University faculty and staff began laying the groundwork for this significant undertaking in 2018.
+Achieving accreditation through CSWE involves a 3-year incremental candidacy process that concludes with an Initial Accreditation (full accreditation) decision.

 Social Work Licensure

 Licensing of social work practitioners is under the authority of the Board of Health Professions in each individual state.
 All 50-states and the District of Columbia require that social workers sitting for licensing exams are graduates of a Council on Social Work Education (CSWE)-accredited program.
 Because King University’s Master of Social Work program is going through the accreditation process with CSWE, students can feel confident that they are well-prepared for professional social work practice.